14 comment

 Turns out that if a long-tail keyword has a low monthly search volume, it may not always be easy to outrank competitors because it can be a part of a much bigger topic.
 And Google tends to show similar results for head and related long-tail keywords.

-So, I invite you to analyze the keywords that are already driving traffic to your site, optimize long-tail keywords for SEO success, look for additional ways to expand your keyword list using the methods listed in this blog post, and then link out to content that focuses on your head term.
+So, I invite you to analyze the keywords that are already driving traffic to your site, optimize long-tail ones for SEO success, look for additional ways to expand your semantic core using the methods listed in this blog post, and then link out to content that focuses on your head term.

 Then just rinse and repeat!